-Technology has the potential to contribute to a just society, but unfortunately, some technologies only reinforce existing inequalities.
+Technology has the potential to enhance human autonomy and freedom, yet it can also pose risks by manipulating users or undermining autonomy in subtle ways.
 To address this issue, methods such as Value Sensitive Design and ethics-by-design have gained popularity over the past decade.
-These methods aim to integrate values, like justice, into the early stages of technology design and development.
+These approaches are crucial for embedding core values, like human autonomy, into the early stages of technology design and development.

-In this course, we explore the relationship between design and justice, asking fundamental questions about design for justice.
-For example, we consider what justice means, who gets to design, whom we design for, and what values we embed and reproduce in our technology.
-We also delve into the key philosophical foundations and issues of designing for values, investigating what values are, accounts of how values can be embedded in new technologies, and how value conflicts and value change affects designing for justice.
-Throughout the course, we examine various cases of designing for justice, including architecture and artificial intelligence.
+In this PhD course, we explore the relationship between design and human autonomy.
+We will ask fundamental questions about how technology impacts human autonomy.
+What does human autonomy entail?, How does technology undermine and enhance it?, Who gets to design technology?, and what values are embedded and reproduced in our technology?
+We also delve into the key philosophical foundations and issues of designing for values, investigating what values are, accounts of how values can be embedded in new technologies, and how value conflicts and value change affects designing for human autonomy.
+Throughout the course, we examine various cases of designing for human autonomy, including artificial intelligence.

 Programme